rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

-For more information, see the section on [Setting up Encryption on your Cloud Backup System](/how-to/rackspace-cloud-backup-system-actions) in the Getting Started Guide.
+For more information, see the section on [Setting up Encryption on your Cloud Backup System](/how-to/rackspace-cloud-backup-system-actions) in the list of Cloud Backup actions.

 #### How do I generate a Rackspace Cloud Backup Encryption key?